Joulenergy/MicroMall/README.md

 Finally,
 ```
-# build the images and run the containers
+# build the images and run the containers:
 docker-compose up

+# stop and delete all running containers:
+docker-compose down
 ```
 Navigate to these pages on your browser:
 ```